 - Child Support

-Houston-area lawyer Robert Reid McInvale would like to present this list of other types of custody arrangements.
+Lubbock-area lawyer Robert Reid McInvale would like to present this list of other types of child custody arrangements.
 He can offer you legal advice for all sorts of custody issues, including joint, sole, split, and temporary custody arrangements.

 Though joint custody is definitely favored by Texas courts, there are other custody options available.
 These are: